Emirates (airline): Business class

+Premium economy class

 In December 2020, it was announced that Emirates' new Premium economy cabin would be equipped with Recaro PL3530 seats which were designed exclusively for the airline.

-The seats offer a pitch of up to 40 in (101 cm), a recline of 8 in (20 cm) and measure 19.5 in (49 cm) wide.
-All seats are equipped with a 13.3 in (33 cm) entertainment screen using the Emirates ICE system.
+The seats offer a pitch of up to 40 in, a recline of 8 in and measure 19.5 in wide.
+All seats are equipped with a 13.3 in entertainment screen using the Emirates ICE system.

-Currently, 22 Airbus A380 aircraft in the Emirates fleet have the new premium economy class cabin.
+Currently, 24 Airbus A380 aircraft in the Emirates fleet have the new premium economy class cabin.
 These seats are also set to be retrofitted on the airline's older Boeing 777-300ERs and Airbus A380s as part of a retrofit program of US$2 billion that began at the end of 2022; by the end of the program, 67 Airbus A380s and 53 Boeing 777s will be fitted with premium economy.